Anticipatory Bail Lawyer in Chandigarh

 ii) The person entrusted must dishonestly misappropriate or convert to his own use that property.

-Only if the above given ingredients are present then a criminal intimidation will be constituted.
+Only if the above given conditions are met then a criminal intimidation is constituted.

 Lawyer in Chandigarh for Criminal Contempt

-ii) indirect contempt is when the contempt takes place outside of a court room.
+- Indirect contempt- when it takes place outside of a court room

 Lawyer in Chandigarh for Criminal reference